ashwinvis/cookiecutter-pymod/{{cookiecutter.repo_name}}/CONTRIBUTING.md

         $ git clone git@github.com:your_name_here/{{ cookiecutter.repo_name }}.git

-3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:
+3. Install your local copy into a virtual environment.
+This is how you set up your fork for local development:

-        $ mkvirtualenv {{ cookiecutter.repo_name }}
+        $ python -m venv venv
+        $ source venv/bin/activate
         $ cd {{ cookiecutter.repo_name }}/
-        $ python setup.py develop
+        $ pip install -e '.[dev]'

 4. Create a branch for local development: